Neamar/DUCK/rosa_on_himself.md

 $crooge would not have had his glasses or his spats in 1880.
 Also, the lettering of the riverboat names didn't match the old story either, but big deal.
-<P> I just noticed that Egmont must have removed the
-manufacturer's name from the plate on safe aboard the Drennan Whyte...
+I just noticed that Egmont must have removed the manufacturer's name from the plate on safe aboard the Drennan Whyte...
 I should've known this and had Gladstone replace it: "Oso Safe Co.", just like $crooge used later.